 If you are like me, then you want to get your workout out of the way as early as possible, otherwise you will spend the day finding excuses to miss the workout.
 But, there is a problem.
 Not many people like having to get up any earlier than they already have to.
 I know I don’t.
-I want to get as much sleep as I possibly can, as I don’t get enough as it it.
+I want to get as much sleep as I possibly can (as the infographic below shows), as I don’t get enough as it it.
 The alarm goes off and I want just 5 more minutes.
 But, if I want to reach my goals and stay healthy, then I need to get up and get that workout done.
 I always know I will feel great after it.

 I thought it would help if I shared the things that help me get up in the morning for my workout.

 - Pack your gym bag the night before – Knowing that everything is packed and ready to go will make it easier to get up as you don’t have much to do and you can be out the door quickly.

 - Make a workout schedule – At the end of each week, I write out my workout schedule for the coming week.
 I don’t always stick to it exactly, as sometimes things come up, but seeing it all written down makes it easier for me to stick to.
 I know I have to get up at 6am for my workout, so I do.